 Her current work with children’s art from the residential school era continues through collaborations with survivors, their families, and communities, around a collection of paintings created at the Port AlberniIndian Residential School.
 Walsh’s collaborative research has been the subject of major art exhibitions, public talks, scholarly publications, and public education initiatives.

 At UVic, Dr. Walsh runs a Coast Salish artist-in-residence program.
 Every year she invites a different resident artist into her anthropology of art classes so her students learn not only through dialogue but through actual art practice.

 Dr. Walsh grew up in the traditional territories of the Coast and Straits Salish Peoples, and along with her partner and two daughters, she continues to call these places home.

 Owen Redfern (in memory)

 Dr. Verena Tunnicliffe

 The Centre opened to the public on June 20, 2009.
-Click here to see the how the aquarium was built and learn more on our History page.
+Click here to learn more about us.